 5. Build anything out of wood.

-So, not every dad is a natural born handyman, but neither are your boys.
+So, not every dad is a natural-born handyman, but neither are your boys.
 Still, every boy should learn how to use simple hardware tools.
-If you don’t know where to begin, find a birdhouse kit or some other reasonable facsimile at your local home improvement store and learn together.
+If you don’t know where to begin, check out our easy wood projects for kids here!

 6. Master the grill.